 Dr. Zamarian requests the following pre-operative tests to perform the buccal fat removal:

-The buccal fat removal is performed by Dr. Zamarian under general anaesthesia, which provides comfort and safety to the procedure that lasts about forty minutes.
+The buccal fat removal is performed by Dr. Zamarian under general anesthesia, which provides comfort and safety to the procedure that lasts about forty minutes.

 The buccal fat removal is performed by Dr. Walter Zamarian Jr., starting with the marking between the parotid duct and the bite line, in the oral cavity.
 Then, a solution with adrenaline is infiltrated to reduce the possibility of bleeding during and after the procedure.
 An incision is made and the muscle is spread until Bichat's fat pad is exposed.
 It is gently pulled, fully or partially removed, and its stump cauterized.
 Suturing is performed with absorbable threads, and the procedure is repeated on the other side, comparing the amount of fat removed from both sides.

-In Dr. Zamarian's experience, buccal fat removal often allows for discharge on the same day, most of the time, provided the patient has completed the recovery period from the anaesthesia.
+In Dr. Zamarian's experience, buccal fat removal often allows for discharge on the same day, most of the time, provided the patient has completed the recovery period from the anesthesia.

 The incisions from the buccal fat removal are inside the mouth, not causing any visible external scars.
 This is another factor that is making the procedure quite sought after.